-Sites should contact the User Support Group at the Data Management Center (DMC) as soon as possible to have the relevant personnel at the site added to the actg.prota5359 email group.
+Sites should contact the User Support Group at the Data Management Center (DMC) as soon as possible to have the relevant personnel at the site added to or removed from the actg.prota5359 email group.
 Include the protocol number in the email subject line.

-• Send an email message to actg.user.support@fstrf.org
+Send an email message to actg.user.support@fstrf.org